-Every summer, MSRI organizes several summer graduate schools (typically two weeks each), most of which are held at MSRI.
+Every summer, MSRI organizes several summer graduate schools (typically two weeks each), some of which are held at MSRI, and some of which are held at other locations around the world.
 Attending one of these schools can be a very motivating and exciting experience for the students.
 Participants have often said that it was the first experience when they felt like real mathematicians, interacting with other students and mathematicians in their field.

-- A list of organizers, lecturers and teaching assistants
+A list of organizers, lecturers and teaching assistants, including affiliations

 In our experience, when there are female mathematicians within the group of lecturers and teaching assistants, it generates a diverse group of participants.
 This phenomenon is consistent with a large study conducted a few years ago by the American Mathematical Society.
 MSRI is dedicated to the training of the next generation of researchers and to fulfill this mission it is important that our summer schools be inclusive of women and minorities.
 For this reason, we expect that at least one lecturer and one teaching assistant be female or member of an underrepresented group.

 Describe the mathematical topics you plan to cover during the two-week long school.
 Two to three pages should suffice.
 If the proposal is for a school that is associated with an upcoming research program at MSRI, please briefly describe how the topics covered will relate to the upcoming program.
 A syllabus with a two-week schedule should be included.
 Carefully describe your problem sessions including how the students will be actively involved.

 Carefully describe how the school will be well suited for an audience of students with a wide range of abilities and knowledge,

 List the minimum requirements that students should be familiar with in order to benefit from participating in the summer school.
 This may include, for instance, a few chapters in a textbook that is commonly used in the first two years of graduate school.Math Subject Classification and Keywords